 Kate: Our clients are busy professionals, often running multiple projects and big budgets on tight timescales.
 They need to be able to trust their design team, not just from an aesthetic perspective but from a project management and commercial perspective too.
 Delivering great interior design is so much more than just achieving the right aesthetic.

-So, first of all we ensure that the design of the property meets all their expectations and aspirations.
-When you design any space, you want people to engage with it and to love it.
+So, first of all, we ensure that the design of the property meets all their expectations and aspirations.
+When you design any space, you want people to engage with it and to love it – that’s a given.